Writers who crave independence should skip Substack—and do this instead

 So again, I did things the hard way, spending weeks wrapping my head around Stripe Checkout and gluing together a subscription system using an automation service called Zapier.
 Like Sendy, it all felt a bit crude, but it worked.
 (I had a conversation with Substack cofounder Hamish McKenzie about joining the platform in mid-2019, but at that point it didn’t quite fit with the way I had things set up.)

 My system has matured a bit since then.
-I moved my subscribers over to Patreon-owned Memberful last fall, which let me set up a members-only WordPress site and subscription portal.
-And a couple of weeks ago, I started using a WordPress plugin called Newsletter Glue, which lets me instantly send out WordPress posts as nicely formatted newsletters.
+I moved my subscribers from Stripe over to Patreon-owned Memberful last fall, which let me set up a members-only WordPress site and subscription portal.
+And a couple of weeks ago, I started using a WordPress plugin called Newsletter Glue, which lets me instantly send out WordPress posts as nicely formatted newsletters (still via Sendy).

 That’s not the only way to do things now either.
 Automattic, the maker of WordPress, recently launched its own plugin for sending out newsletters through WordPress, and Memberstack offers a highly customizable way for WordPress users to manage subscriptions.
 Just this week, the self-hosted publishing service Ghost released a major update that makes building newsletters and membership programs much easier.
 And those are just a few examples; the newsletter revolution Substack helped spark has in turn prompted a boom in tools for doing it yourself.

 Of course, it hasn’t all been smooth sailing for me.
-At one point Amazon threatened to suspend me due to a problem with spam sign-ups that I had to solve myself, and I had to switch web hosts a couple of years ago when my old one stopped letting me update my newsletter database for reasons it never quite explained.
+At one point Amazon threatened to suspend me due to a problem with spam sign-ups that I had to solve myself, and I had to switch web hosts a couple of years ago when my old one refused to update my newsletter database for reasons it never quite explained.
 But after five years, I’ve essentially built my own personal, self-hosted version of Substack, and I love it.

 Worth the effort